bfmatei/eslint-config/README.md

 - `strict` - Strict mode is implied by default but disabled in TypeScript since we use `alwaysStrict` flag in `tsconfig.json`

 ### Variables
-- `init-declarations` - disabled since we don't want to enforce variables initialization
+- `init-declarations` - disabled since we don't want to enforce variables initialization, TypeScript
 - `no-label-var` - disabled - `no-labels`
 - `no-restricted-globals` - disabled since we don't have anything to restrict
 - `no-undef` - disabled - TypeScript